Link: Dr. Jack Kruse ... Neuuurosurgeon!

 Agriculture Led to Mediocrity

-I suppose it's not fair to poke fun at someone's injury, but since I've had bad knees most of my life, and wreaked havoc on them with my obesity as well, I'm going to use that as an excuse.
+I suppose it's not fair to poke fun at someone's injury, but since I've had bad knees most of my life, and wreaked havoc on them with my periods of obesity as well, I'm going to use that as an excuse.
 Jack's "a ha" moment about obesity apparently came when he stood up at a conference and experienced excruciating pain in his knee.
 He'd torn his meniscus.
 From Croxton we learn Jack thought he was going to die.
 It was at that moment that Jack started researching all manner of things, and realized all levees lead to leptin and he did his LR plan ... lost 77 lbs in 3 months and 133 lbs in a year.
 (Why we need the breakdown repeated is beyond me).
 Look folks, of course inflammation played a role here, but sometimes physics just trumps everything.
 It should be no mystery why Jack blew out his knee!
 He tells us inflammation caused it.
 Likely played a role in weakening the joint and in the pain, but he claims it had nothing to do with trauma or movement.
 (Jeeves, pass me a new BS meter please).

 OK Tell me about Leptin Jack